777arc/PySDR/content/cyclostationary.rst

    :target: ../_images/scf_conj_rect_qpsk.svg
    :alt: Conjugate SCF of rectangular QPSK using the Frequency Smoothing Method (FSM)

 At first it might seem like there was a bug in our code, but take a look at the colorbar, which indicates what values the colors correspond to.
 When using :code:`plt.imshow()` with automatic scaling, you have to be aware that it's always going to scale the colors (in our case, purple through yellow) from the lowest value to the highest value of the 2D array we give it.
-In the case of our conjugate SCF of QPSK, the entire output is relatively low, becuase it turns out *there are no spikes in the conjugate SCF when using QPSK*.
+In the case of our conjugate SCF of QPSK, the entire output is relatively low, because it turns out *there are no spikes in the conjugate SCF when using QPSK*.
 Here is the same QPSK output but using the scaling to match our previous BPSK examples:

 .. image:: ../_images/scf_conj_rect_qpsk_scaled.svg
    :align: center